-Megan Weis — VP & General Manager, FAO Services at Personiv was invited as a guest to speak on the MarketScale Software & Technology Podcast with Geoffrey Short where she discussed just some of the ways that leaders can streamline their businesses' finance and accounting processes and win back their valuable time in the process.
+Megan Weis — VP & General Manager, FAO Services at Personiv was invited as a guest to speak on the MarketScale Software & Technology Podcast with Geoffrey Short where she discussed just some of the ways that leaders can start streamlining their businesses' finance and accounting processes and win back their valuable time in the process.

 The topic at issue during Weis' stint on the show is one that financial leaders are becoming increasingly aware of: the lack of resources left over for financial strategizing after the transactional work of running a business is done.